EternalBlue445/Daymate-django/README.md

    - So, go to the Backend url first and then frontend.
    - Wait for 1 minute.
 Render will then restart the servers.
 When backend and frontend both are running then change locations to see new recommendations.

 # How you gonna know that backend is running?
-"https://daymate-django.onrender.com/api/weather/dhaka" will return a json response.
+"https://daymate-django.onrender.com/" will return -> {"status": "running", "message": "API is live!"} this json response.

 # Live
 Frontend(live):  https://daymate-s7gj.onrender.com